cliffordvickrey/malarkey/README.md

 Arguments:
 * `text` (string): The source text
-* `lookBack` (int): The number of words to look back when determining the next state of the Markov chain.
+* `lookBehind` (int): The number of words to look behind when determining the next state of the Markov chain.
 The higher the number, the more coherent will be the randomly-generated text.
 Defaults to 2
 * `ignoreLineBreaks` (bool): Whether to skip over line breaks in the source text, such that no line breaks will appear in the generated output.
 Defaults to FALSE

 The returned chain object implements `Serializable` and `JsonSerializable` for persistence and portability purposes.